xiondlph/express-nodemailer/README.md

 # express-nodemailer
 >The small helper for Express that allows you to send email using nodemailer

-The typescript support module for Express, that allow you to send an email using `nodemailer` in the route handler by calling a certain method from the response object.
+The typescript support module for **Express**, that allow you to send an email using **Nodemailer** in the route handler by calling a certain method from the response object.

 ## Install